 Are you even a parent if this isn’t a daily struggle?
 Kidding!
-But in many ways, it sings true – your baby throwing food is almost a seemingly cute and obnoxious entry into parenting. #hereforit
+But in many ways, it rings true – your baby throwing food is a fairly obnoxious entry into parenting.
+That and how they seem to sleep nothing “like a baby.” #hereforit

 While you may want to pull your hair out or scream with frustration that not only is food being thrown (& wasted), but there’s now more mess to clean up!
 First, we want you take a few deep breaths.